Month 6, Free

 Mediterranean Diet

-Last Reviewed: 22/11/2022
+Last Reviewed: 10/02/2026

 Time To Read: 3mins

-The Mediterranean diet is a general term that reflects the eating habits of countries that border the Mediterranean Sea.
+The Mediterranean diet is a general term that reflects the eating pattern of countries that border the Mediterranean Sea.
 This eating pattern includes dairy products and fish and poultry more often than red meats.
 It also includes an abundance of fruits and vegetables, bread and other cereals, potatoes, beans, nuts and seeds, olive oil and wine in low to moderate amounts.

 Diet Pattern